No Rub, no Cone: The Keratoconus Conjecture.

 The casee from a baropathic perspective

 Moreover, the IOP spikes occurring during regular rubbing episodes may not only aggravate but Initiate the weakening of the corneal tissues.
 The pressure exerted on the corneal wall during the rubbing by patients with keratoconus has been estimated to be 10 times more pronounced than in non keratoconic patients.
-It can reach 4 Kg per cm2 (21) which is considerable (this in fact represents the internal pressure of a car tyre!).
+It can reach 4 Kg per cm2 (21) which is considerable (this, in fact, represents the internal pressure of a car pulls!).

 Muller et al. Shown that the tightly interwoven collagen ﬁber network in the anterior stroma is mainly responsible for the structural integrity of the cornea (22).
 The interweaving appears maximal at the anterior surface and significantly reduces toward the posterior stroma (23).
 Repeated shearing and torsional forces may induce the Self-loosening of this network and REduce the shear modulus Which measures the resistance of the corneal tissue to shearing strains.
 In addition, there may be additive complex effects related to chronic eye rubbing, as the corneal trauma may arise from a combination of possible mechanical effects: high hydrostatic tissue pressure, thixotropically reduced ground substance viscosity, Temporary displacement of ground substance from the corneal apex, buckling and flexure of fibrils associated with waves of corneal indentation, and biomechanically-coupled curvature transfer to the cone apex.